-Cholesterol-free puto is here!
-Enjoy your favorite steamed puto with the same classic taste but in a healthier way.
+Eggless puto is a Filipino puto cake made for the people who can’t eat egg due to various reason and is made with all purpose flour, sugar, powdered milk, butter, baking powder, salt and topped with cheese piece.
+It is mainly made for the people who cant eat egg due to allergy to egg, health and religious reason.
+Enjoy your favorite steamed puto recipe without egg with the same classic taste without egg.
 Top with a strip of lovely cheese and have it with a cup of coffee to warm yourself in a cozy morning.
 Good for the heart and good for the tummy!

 Puto is one of the top native delicacies in the Philippines.
 These steamed small rice cakes are dense and fluffy with a slightly sweet taste.
 Puto are best served during potlucks and celebrations because they are easy to carry and serve individual portions.
 Just like with loaf bread, puto are commonly eaten with pancit and dinuguan.